 I’ve never seen How I Met Your Mother.
 But, after visiting this bar — which they claim was the inspiration for the bar in the show — I have to figure that it was some sort of tragi-comedy?
 The photos and HIMYM promotional stuff peppered all around the space would lead you to think otherwise, but the dark, depressing space in which we sat felt more like a sad episode of like Better Call Saul than a whimsical sitcom about a group of buddies.

 We ended up wandering into McGee’s with a group of co-workers after a Yankee game.
-There has definitely been some drinking and I believe it was raining and we were on the downslide of our buzz and looking for somewhere to gorge.
+There had definitely been some drinking, and I believe it was raining and we were on the downslide of our buzz and looking for somewhere to gorge.
 They stuck us upstairs in some room-ish type space that I think might be called the Symphony Room.
 Though it felt less like a symphony and more like a corridor next to an elevator in a tenement apartment.
 Windowless, dark and kind of cramped.

 The bar downstairs also looks to be one of those windows-only-in-the-front Irish bar kinda joints where people awkwardly line the bar and only cause traffic jams when they try to gather in groups larger than four anywhere in the space.
 I suppose they can’t help the space they were dealt, but the generic nature of it all makes me wonder why any TV executive or writer would base a fictional bar on a bar this unimaginative.